Nataliya Bugayova

 Non-Resident Russia Fellow

-Nataliya is the author of “How We Got Here with Russia: The Kremlin’s Worldview” and "Putin's Offset: The Kremlin's Geopolitical Adaptations Since 2014."
-She has been a trusted voice on Russia’s war on Ukraine and on the Kremlin’s campaigns globally.
-Her insights have been featured in media outlets including Foreign Policy, PBS NewsHour, CNN, NBC News, Fox News, The Hill, BBC, Voice of America, and others.
+Ms. Bugayova is the author of “How We Got Here with Russia: The Kremlin’s Worldview” and "Putin's Offset: The Kremlin's Geopolitical Adaptations Since 2014."
+She has been a trusted voice on Russia’s war on Ukraine and Russia’s operations globally.
+Her insights have been featured in Foreign Policy, Fox News, PBS NewsHour, CNN, NBC News, The Hill, BBC.
+She has testified in the US Congress and the European Parliament.
+She regularly briefs US military and civilian leaders.

-Nataliya holds a Master's in Public Policy from Harvard University’s Kennedy School, where she was a student fellow at the Belfer Center for Science and International Affairs.
+Ms. Bugayova holds a master’s in public policy from Harvard Kennedy School, where she was a student fellow at the Belfer Center for Science and International Affairs.

 ISW Publications: